mikegleen/modes/doc/source/configuration.rst

    A special purpose command that selects an object if it was displayed at a particular exhibition.
-The exhibition number (from ``exhibition_list.py``) must be specified in the **value** statement.
+The exhibition number (from ``exhibition_list.py``) must be specified in the **value:** statement.
 This assumes that Exhibition elements exist as follows, with subelement text exactly matching the values in ``exhibition_list.py``::